uuice/web-fresh/README.md

 # web-fresh

-A multi-user blog system, based on deno and fresh
+A multi-user note and bookmark system based on deno and fresh

 ## Technologies